Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/app.md

 ### Contained actions

-Actions have 3 collections of contained (sub) actions - children, context actions, and sections.
+Actions have ``getChildren()`` method returning a collection of contained (sub) actions.
+Actions may play different roles, there are 3 built-in roles - ``NAVIGATION``, ``CONTEXT``, and ``SECTION``.

-Child actions correspond to contained objects and are typically rendered in the navigation panel.
+Navigation actions correspond to contained objects and are typically rendered in the navigation panel.
 For example a bank customer has/owns accounts.
 Actions to view such accounts would be displayed in the navigation panel.
-In entity-relationship terms child actions correspond to containment references and in Java terms they correspond to fields.
+In entity-relationship terms navigation actions correspond to containment references and in Java terms they correspond to fields.
 You may also think of them as "view (noun)" actions.
 E.g. "view account".

 Context actions get their name from the fact that they are displayed as a JsTree context menu items.
 They are also output as buttons in the content panel.
 Context actions correspond to methods/operations/verbs.
 E.g. "open account" context action of a "view customer" action.

-Section actions play the same role as child actions, but they are displayed in the content panel of the contained action.
+Section actions play the same role as navigation actions, but they are displayed in the content panel of the contained action.
 For example, "view transactions" section action of "view statement" action would display a list of transactions below statement details.
 Section actions may be executed along with the containing action.
 In this case they don't need an activator.
 Section actions with NavigationActionActivators may be executed by loading section content using AJAX.